aquevedo93/Saudi_Exam_Scores/README.md

 # Saudi Exam Scores

-Data scraped to be used to analyze the impact of a teacher subsidy program.
+Data scraped to be used to analyze the impact of a teacher subsidy program on student performance.

 ## Web Scraping